ALL STATE DATA UPDATED FOR 2021!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

 As the table here and the chart below indicate, in 2020, the wait times in Washington for all 3 offices are longer than the national average.
-The approval rates statewide are solidly lower than the national average.
-Tacoma has the lowest approval rate at 38.1%.
+The approval rates statewide are on par with the national average.
+Tacoma has the lowest approval rate at 41.7%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.